fma2/pcp-intro-web-development-2016/assignments/homework-week1.md

 - Add yourself as author and any relevant keywords for the jobseeker.
 - Use appropriate semantic HTML elements (e.g. footer, article, etc.) wherever you can.

+Don't forget: when you are done, upload it to your Google Drive folder!

 ####Reflect